Download a PDF of seminars listed by time here.

 In this pre-conference session we’ll intentionally explore more advanced ideas than we’ll have time for in the main guitar sessions.
 We’ll look at an approach to really knowing the guitar neck, learning scales, chords, etc. that goes beyond boxes, CAGED or 3 note per string methods.
 We’ll talk about developing fingerstyle playing, exploring open tunings and capo tricks that mimic open tunings.
 An element of flexibility is expected, allowing for questions and the interest of those attending.
-This will be applicable to electric and acoustic players and will assume a good grasp on basic theory and chord voicings.
+This will be applicable to electric and acoustic players and will assume a decent grasp on basic theory and chord voicings, though all are welcome.

 Bass Master Class • Ryan Foglesong